 engineering, and construction of the first segment of the Encinitas Coastal

-Rail Trail are funded by federal, state, and local funds, including the
+Rail Trail were funded by federal, state, and local funds, including the

 regional TransNet half-cent sales tax

 for transportation administered by SANDAG.
-The project is also partially funded
+The project was also partially funded

 by a State of California Active Transportation Program grant.

 can I stay informed about the project?

 Notices page or sign up to be added to our email list.

 GO by BIKE Public Outreach

 401 B Street, Suite 800, San Diego, CA 92101